junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 From only two simulations, we can conclude that pots give more DPS increase than food

-Lastly, feel free to use the Simhelper in whatever other issues you may be curious about!
+Please feel free to use the Simhelper in whatever other issues you may be curious about!